epiforecasts/EpiNow2/README.md

 for details on nested futures.

 Summary measures that are returned include a table formatted for reporting (along with raw results for further processing).
+Futures updated will extend the S3 methods used above to smooth access to this output.

 ``` r
 knitr::kable(estimates$summary$summarised_results$table)